mkhodkar70/Ensemble_Techniques/README.md

 Libraries: scikit-learn, matplotlib, seaporn, numpy, pandas

 2) Wine quality prediction (Wine_Quality_Prediction): <br>
-A dataset of red wines, provided by wine producing company called Moonshine, which entails the chemical properties of different wines such as acidity, residual sugar, density, pH, percentage of alcoho, etc. has been used to separate premimum wines from the others. <br>
+A dataset of red wines, provided by a wine producing company called Moonshine, which entails the chemical properties of different wines such as acidity, residual sugar, density, pH, percentage of alcoho, etc. has been used to separate premimum wines from the others. <br>
 Key tools: Bagging Classifiers, Random Forests, AdaBoost Classifiers, Gradient Boosting, XGBoost, hyperparameter tuning <br>